-There are over 200 CAMRA branches nationwide with over 183,000 CAMRA members in total.
+There are over 200 CAMRA branches nationwide with over 191,000 CAMRA members in total (as at November 2017).
 We are a relatively small branch with just over 700 members registered in our branch area.

 We may be small but we are fortunate to have no less than 8 real ale breweries and over 130 real ale pubs and clubs in our branch area.
 Check the map of our branch area showing all our local breweries and real ale pubs/clubs.

 We organise the annual Wigan CAMRA Beer Festival which is widely recognised as one of the best in North-West England.
 We also maintain a fairly comprehensive list of other beer festivals happening in and around our region.

 Our members like to socialise … a lot!!
 We organise a varied events programme throughout the year – bus trips to local hard-to-reach pubs; coach trips to places further afield; brewery visits; pub crawls. [see Branch Social Trips and Branch Diary]

 We aim to keep both our members and the general public well informed about real ale ‘happenings’ in our area and further afield.
 We produce a monthly Membership Newsletter, entitled ‘Ey Up!, which is distributed via e-mail.
 We also produce a quarterly magazine, entitled ‘Swiggin in Wiggin’.
 4000 copies are circulated to every local real ale pub/club, at beer festivals across the region. [see Publications].
 We have also recently introduced an online NewsBlog.